SFe-Team-was-taken/SFe/sfe-specification-4.0-dev.md

 This corresponds to the `iver` value in the integrated SF bank.

-In the legacy SF2.04 specification, it is called `id` and is erroneously listed as corresponding to the `irom` value.
+In the legacy SF2.04 specification, this is named `id` and is erroneously listed as corresponding to the `irom` value.
 The name in SiliconSFe more accurately describes its usage.

 ### 9.2.7 bankChecksum

-This stores the `CRC-16 (ARC)` checksum of the integrated SF bank.
+This stores the `CRC-16(ARC)` checksum of the integrated SF bank.

 In the legacy SF2.04 specification, this is named `checksum`.

 ### 9.2.8 bankChecksum2sComplement

-This stores the twos-complement of the value found in `checksum`.
+This stores the twos-complement of the value found in `bankChecksum`.

 In the legacy SF2.04 specification, this is named `checksum2sComplement`.